Operation Lyari: Operations in 2012

 Uzair Jan Baloch had become a serious liability for PPP.
 A member of his gang, Saqib alias Sakhi, was killed in police encounter on April 1, 2012.
 Uzair Jan and many of his colleagues were also booked by the police for the murder of a policeman.
 Rival gangs began to kill his men.
 Uzair Jan felt betrayed and blamed the current activism against him on the PPP politicians of Lyari such as Malik Mohammad Khan along with National Assembly member from Lyari Nabeel Gabol and MPA Saleem Hingoro.
 Uzair Jan Baloch on April 26, 2012 assassinated Malik Mohammad Khan while he was leading a procession of party activists against the conviction of Prime Minister Yousuf Raza Gilani by the Supreme Court in a contempt case.
 The Interior Minister Rehman Malik after conferring with the President and other PPP members decided to start an operation to seize and destroy the Lyari gangs.

 The Lyari operation commenced on April 27, 2012.
 Uzair's house was raided, with the criminal eluding capture.
 MPA Sania Baloch condemned the raid and said that she would raise the issue in the assembly.
 Early on police and local authorities made progress, however stiff resistance caused high casualties on all sides, resulting in a 48-hour suspension on May 4, 2012.
 The Inspector General (IG) of Sindh police Mushtaq Shah addressed a press conference at Central Police Office in Karachi stating that the Lyari operation was in its final stages and that the Taliban along with other criminals were involved in Lyari clashes.
 However, there was no way to corroborate this information.
 The operations of 2012 were abruptly halted when Nawaz Sharif intervened, to cash in on the conflict between the rivals and win the votes of people of Lyari.
 Pakistan Muslim League-Nawaz's Sindh leader Raja Saeed met with Uzair Baloch, and also expressed solidarity with the people of Lyari.
 The 2012 operations were a predominantly a police led operation but only succeeded in arresting a minority of gangsters.

 Operations in 2013

 In 2013 operations were conducted under the new Federal Government of Pakistan Muslim League (N) after Prime Minister Nawaz Sharif visited Karachi and devised a strategy to curb violence.
 With the provincial government of PPP on board, the prime minister gave a go-ahead to Pakistan Rangers to conduct raids and arrest criminals.
 The targeted operation began on September 7, 2013 and since then more than a thousand suspects have been arrested.
 The Interior Minister Chaudhry Nisar Ali Khan recently declared the first phase of the operation a success.

 Death of Baba Ladla

-Notorious Lyari gang leader, Noor Muhammad alias Baba Ladla was killed in Lyari during a shootout with Pakistani Rangers.
+Notorious Lyari gang leader, Noor Muhammad alias Baba Ladla was killed in Lyari during a shootout with the Pakistani Rangers in 2017.